spatie/menu/README.md

 The `spatie/menu` package provides a fluent interface to build menus of any size in your php application.

-Documentation is hosted at https://docs.spatie.be/menu
+Documentation is available at https://docs.spatie.be/menu.

 ### Human Readable, Fluent Interface